My title

 Raoul Island in the Kermadecs offers a unique opportunity to witness the power of volcanic forces.
 Hot springs and rugged volcanic landscapes create an otherworldly backdrop for exploration.
 Walk along ancient lava flows, marvel at steaming vents, and feel the earth's raw energy beneath your feet.
 These geological wonders are living proof of the ever-changing nature of our planet and a reminder of the forces that have shaped the landscapes we traverse.

-This 1,100NM voyage is a symphony of adventure, culture, and natural splendor.
+This 1,100NM voyage is a symphony of adventure, culture, and natural splendour.
 Each destination along our passage has its own story to tell, from the timeless traditions of Fiji to the raw beauty of North Minerva Reef, the volcanic wonders of Raoul Island, and the warm welcome of Opua, New Zealand.
 Join us on this extraordinary expedition, where the wind and waves will carry you through history, culture, and the breathtaking landscapes of the South Pacific, weaving a tapestry of experiences you'll cherish forever.

 HERE’S WHAT YOU WILL EXPERIENCE ONBOARD